 Lilia Chak is an Israeli artist (b.
 St. Petersburg, 1966).
-She graduated from the St. Petersburg State Academy of Art and Industry, 1988, Russia (MFA).
+She graduated from the Saint Petersburg Stieglitz State Academy of Art and Design, 1988, Russia (MFA).
 For her activities from 1985 to 1986, she was awarded the first prize for "The Best Research Work on Art" by the Russian Ministry of Culture.

 Since 1990, Lilia Chak lives in Jerusalem.
 In 2009 Lilia Chak was nominated the Prix Tartuffe for the "Ferror" exhibition.
 In 2010, she was awarded the first prize at the art competition (from among 18,000 entries) organized by Cellcom Company, Israel.

 Since 2015, she works on Bio-art project "Bio-art: When a Tree Becomes an Artwork.
 Contemporary Practices" in frame of her PhD research in Sorbonne (under